nvaccess/nvda/projectDocs/dev/codingStandards.md

 ## Code Style

-Python code style is enforced with the flake8 linter, see [`tests/lint/readme.md`](https://github.com/nvaccess/nvda/tree/master/tests/lint/readme.md) for more information.
+Python code style is enforced with the Ruff linter, see [`tests/lint/readme.md`](../../tests/lint/readme.md) for more information.

 ### Encoding
 * Where Python files contain non-ASCII characters, they should be encoded in UTF-8.